 Oakville Hospital Foundation

-The SHOPPERS LOVE.
-YOU.
-Run for Women will be benefiting the Oakville Trafalgar Memorial Hospital’s Mental Health Department.
+The Run for Women, brought to you by the LOVE YOU by Shoppers Drug Mart program will be benefiting the Oakville Trafalgar Memorial Hospital’s Mental Health Department.

 “IMAGINE IF….We could be free from mental health stigma.